The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The geometry of convex bodies

 \begin{definition}[convex stratification] \cref{lem:uniqueface} canonically partitions $\partial D$ into the interiors of faces.
-We refer to this decomposition into strata (i.e., the interiors of faces) as the \emph{convex stratification}.
+We refer to this decomposition into strata (\ie the interiors of faces) as the \emph{convex stratification} of $\partial D$.
 Note that the strata are convex and hence are open cells. \end{definition}

 \begin{remark} The proof of \cref{lem:uniqueface} shows that not only is the face for $P$ unique, but the affine subspace $\mathbb{A}_P$ containing the face for $P$ is also unique.
 In particular, the fact that $P$ is an interior point of $\mathbb{A}_P\cap \partial D$ with respect to the topology on $\mathbb{A}_P$ implies that $\mathbb{A}_P$ is the affine subspace generated by the face for $P$. \end{remark}